simha-p/Coffe_shop_sales/README.md

 # Coffe_shop_sales
- create a dashboard of sales data for coffee and  transform raw data into actionable insights that drive smarter business decisions
+ Transform the data into dynamic dashboard that franchise owners can use to identify trends and patterns for th Business Decision

 ### Process of Analysis
 ## 1.Data Cleaning